What is ‘security by design’?

 The security by design practice is becoming crucial in the rapidly evolving world of the Internet of Things.
 For example, it has become an essential practice for securing the connected car from the very beginning of the manufacturing process.
 One of the major challenges for IoT security is the fact that security has not traditionally been considered in product design and manufacturing for connected appliances and objects.
 Therefore, as the IoT continues its massive expansion and more connected devices proliferate in the Industrial Internet of Things, it is important there is a system ensuring that tighter security is put in place.

-It’s great to see that governments are not only recognizing the importance of “security by design” for protecting connected devices, but also taking actions for imposing this as a practice.
+It’s great to see that governments are not only recognising the importance of “security by design” for protecting connected devices, but also taking actions for imposing this as a practice.
 For example, this month the UK Government published a policy paper, which contains a draft code of practice for strong security to be built into consumer IoT products by design.
 What is more, in September 2017 US lawmakers proposed a new legislation that seeks to address vulnerabilities in IoT devices.